Kernel Data Recovery Blog

 Method 1- Use CSV file

-A CSV file is an ideal choice for efficiently migrating large mailboxes to Office 365 in bulk.
-You can employ a CSV file in conjunction with either the Exchange admin center (EAC) or the New-MigrationBatch cmdlet in Exchange Management Shell to establish a migration batch.
-The following migration scenarios benefit from the use of a CSV file:
+A CSV file is completely suitable for bulk migration of large mailboxes to Office 365.
+You can use a CSV file while using the Exchange admin center (EAC) or the New-MigraitonBatch cmdlet in Exchange Management Shell to create a migration batch.
+There are following migration scenario where a CSV file is useful –

 How to use CSV file for bulk mailbox migration?